plogs/asopposedtowhat.com/content/posts/personal-pronoun-respect.md

 because I decided to speak differently (I think I speak just fine, thank you very much), but because someone else's ideology tells me to speak differently, regardless of what I might think about that ideology.
-Indeed I'm compelled to speak differently if I wish to avoid being ostracized.
+Indeed in some situations I'm compelled to speak differently if I don't want to be ostracized.

-'Respect' then -- in this case -- is merely a social nicety layered on top of a shit sandwich.
-It really means I'm expected to comply with another's worldview, like it or not, no discussion necessary.
+'Respect' then -- in this case -- is really just a social nicety layered on top of a shit sandwich.
+It really means I'm supposed to agree with someone else's worldview, like it or not, no discussion necessary.
 That's not very nice.

-So for those looking for this kind of 'respect', here's a word phrase I don't normally use, and I mean it with all due respect: go fuck yourself.
+So you think I should respect your personal pronouns?

+I think you should go fuck yourself.